DeepSegment/FCN-GoogLeNet/README.md

 - Fuse skip layers in network
 - Fine-tune whole net from end to end

+## Related Materials
-## Here is the presentation given by the authors of the original paper.
+### Here is the presentation given by the authors of the original paper.
 http://techtalks.tv/talks/fully-convolutional-networks-for-semantic-segmentation/61606/

 <!-- ## Notes from this presentation